 A will is the cornerstone of any estate plan.
 While the decision to contest a will is up to your beneficiaries, properly drafted documents and supporting evidence can provide you with peace of mind that you’ve taken the necessary steps to reduce the likelihood of a dispute.
 Although all wills must go through probate in Colorado, if the will is legally sound, the probate process will be much quicker and less expensive.

 After your will has been created, it’s important to consider how family dynamics and life might change things, including the death of persons listed in your will, or a significant change in your estate such as the selling or purchase of a property.
-Our attorneys can help you review and update your estate plan as needed over the years to ensure that your wishes are reflected in your will.
+Our Denver will and trust contests attorney can help you review and update your estate plan as needed over the years to ensure that your wishes are reflected in your will.

 It’s a common misconception that estate planning is only for the wealthy.
 While having a substantial amount of assets can certainly complicate matters, we all have financial responsibilities, regardless of the size of the estate.